Bernhard Rust

 Bernhard Rust (30 September 1883 – 8 May 1945) was Minister of Science, Education and National Culture (Reichserziehungsminister) in Nazi Germany.
 A combination of school administrator and zealous Nazi, he issued decrees, often bizarre, at every level of the German educational system to immerse German youth in Nazi ideology.
 He also served as the party Gauleiter in Hanover and Brunswick from 1925 to 1940.

 Life before politics

 Rust was born in Hanover and obtained a doctorate in German philology and philosophy.
 After passing the state teaching examination with the grade "gut" (i.e. "good") in 1908, he became a high school teacher at Hanover's Ratsgymnasium, then served in the army during World War I. He reached the rank of Oberleutnant, served as a company commander and was awarded the Iron Cross first and second class for bravery.
 He was wounded in action and sustained a severe head injury, which caused serious mental and physical impairments for the rest of his life.
 He was discharged in December 1918 and returned to Hanover.

+There, Rust founded and led a company of Einwohnerwehr (citizen militia) and participated in the Kapp Putsch, a failed attempt to overthrow the recently formed Weimar Republic.
+He became an active member of the Völkische Wehrbewegung Hannover, a local defense force, and also joined Der Stahlhelm, the militant war veterans' association.
+In addition, he became a member of Deutschvölkischer Schutz- und Trutzbund, the largest and most active antisemitic organization in Germany at that time.